A Look "Under The Hood"

 Behind the striking surface, however, is where the big difference lies.
 Our next cut was to dissect the impact zone horizontally at a point 24mm up from the leading edge; our research indicates this is the center of most recreational golfers' impact pattern (and the point where we measured center hits in our robotic testing).

-These comparative dissections show how the Edison Forged wedge allocates the mass very differently above and below the impact zone, creating a differential of over 35 grams, compared to a gram or less in either of the others.
+These comparative dissections show how the Edison Forged wedge allocates the mass very differently above and below the impact zone, creating a differential of almost 34 grams, compared to a gram or less in either of the others.

-In engineer-speak, this equalizes the smash factor across a much larger area of the face in order to preserve impact efficiency on off-center impacts.
-Again, our goal was simple -- to make your not-so-good shots turn out a lot more like your best ones . . .
+In engineer-speak, this equalizes the smash factor across a much larger area of the face, in order to preserve impact efficiency on off-center impacts.
+To you, the result is very simple -- it makes your not-so-good shots turn out a lot more like your best ones . . .

 At its very core, any club's forgiveness and distance control are all about "smash factor" consistency . . . and no other wedges even come close to equalizing it across the face like the Edison Forged wedges.

 This "look under the hood" proves it.